Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 INTRODUCTION:

-This web page reviews the circumstances in which deployment of Fast Neutron Reactors (FNRs) makes economic sense.
+This web page reviews the circumstances in which deployment of Fast Neutron Reactors (FNRs) makes economic or technical sense.

 IMPORTANCE OF FNRs:

 FNRs provide the only non-CO2 emitting technology that can sustainably and economically fully displace fossil fuels.
-FNRs, with low pressure coolants and multiple stages of radio isotope and chemical safety isolation, can be safely sited within major cities for supply of electricity, industrial heat, commercial heat and district heat.
-Such siting almost eliminates electricity transmission costs and potentially reduces the cost of comfort heat about three fold as compared to remotely located water cooled reactors.
+Unlike water cooled reactors, FNRs with low pressure coolants can be safely sited within major cities for supply of electricity, industrial/commercial heat and district heat.
+Such siting reduces electricity transmission costs and can reduce the cost of comfort heat about three fold as compared to supply of comfort heat using remotely located water cooled reactors.

-FNRs operate by converting abundant fertile isotopes such as U-238 and Th-232 into fissile isotopes such as Pu-239 and U-233 faster than the fissile inventory is consumed.
-With suitable fuel recycling FNRs can reduce the consumption of natural uranium per kWh output by more than 100 fold as compared to water cooled reactors.
-This issue will become of increasing importance as existing rich natural uranium deposits are depleted and as nuclear power gradually displaces fossil fuels.
+FNRs operate by converting abundant fertile isotopes such as U-238 and Th-232, into fissile isotopes such as Pu-239 and U-233, faster than the fissile isotope inventory is consumed.
+In concert With nuclear fuel recycling, FNRs can reduce the consumption of natural uranium per kWhe output by more than 100 fold as compared to water cooled reactors.
+This issue will become of increasing importance as existing rich natural uranium deposits are depleted and as nuclear power displaces fossil fuels.

 FNR MARKETS: